What has been done so far?

 What is left to do before a bridge can be built?

-Summer 2014 – Prepare and submit final Environmental Assessment document for FHWA review.
+Winter 2013/14 – Prepare and submit final Environmental Assessment document for FHWA review.

-Fall 2014 - Receive approval of final environmental document.
+Early 2014 - Receive approval of final environmental document.

 If the replacement bridge is adjacent to the existing bridge, can we start construction now?
 No. The environmental documentation process must be completed before any money is spent regardless of which alternative is chosen.